KomodoHQ/composer-update-action/README.md

 - GIT_EMAIL : git email
 - APP_SINGLE_BRANCH : If set, the new functionality is enabled.
 - APP_SINGLE_BRANCH_POSTFIX : A postfix for the branch used for updates.
 Default value is "-updated".
 If the branch doesn't exist, a new branch will be created with the parent branch name plus the postfix, e.g. "master-updated".
-- APP_PARENT_BRANCH : This is the branch that will be used as the parent branch for the pull request.
-If not set, the default branch will be used.
-- APP_MAINTENANCE_BRANCH_CONVENTION : Branches from your defined parent branch using a specific naming convention will be ignored.
-Default value is "maintenance/month-year", this overrides the single branch settings.
+- APP_USE_MAINTENANCE_BRANCH_CONVENTION : Branches from your defined parent branch using a specific naming convention will be ignored.
+Naming convention is "maintenance/month-year", this overrides the single branch settings.
 - GIT_COMMIT_PREFIX : Add a prefix to the commit message and pull request title.
 E.g. "[UPDATE] "
 - COMPOSER_PACKAGES : Specify which packages should be updated.
 E.g. "typo3/cms-*".
 Setting this variable will also run Composer with the `--with-dependencies` argument.